-The Tech Interactive is on a mission ‘to inspire the innovator in everyone.’
-The family-friendly, hands-on science and technology centre in San Jose welcomes half a million visitors a year
+The family-friendly, hands-on science and technology centre in San Jose welcomes half a million visitors a year.

 Under the leadership of President and CEO, Tim Ritchie, The Tech Interactive is renowned for the creation of immersive STEAM [Science, Technology, Engineering, the Arts and Mathematics] education.